kurisutofaa/h5p-scripts/README.md

 11. I might need to set UUIDs wherever they are used.
 I'm not sure how much of a problem it would be to have them be duplicated across all copies of that activity, but I don't suppose it's hard to import uuid as it's a built in Python library, and generate UUIDs where needed.
 12. I now have a script that can do the zipping up and changing the file name to .h5p.
 It also deletes the folder too.
-13. I would like a script that makes JSON readable too.

 I hope that makes some sense?
 I am open to any feedback whatsoever.
 Thank you.